tylerlum/ompl_experimentation/README.md

 # ompl_experimentation
 Repository to store Python and C++ code for different motion planning using OMPL.

+Warning: setup takes about 7-11 hours, as the Python bindings take a very long time to generate.

 ## Setup Option 1: Docker